-model is a system of 36 ordinary differential equations.
+For the budding yeast problem, each case is run four times.
+Mean and coefficient of variation (in parentheses) are reported here in Table 7.
+As can be seen from the table, the coefficient of variation ranges from 1%-10%.
+This is typical of large scale scientific applications.
+For example, in the budding yeast (BY) problem, the function evaluation tasks are by no means uniform.
+As explained above, each function evaluation is a simulation of some biological process.
+The simulation model is a system of 36 ordinary differential equations.
 Function evaluations in the BY problem consist of solving a system of ODEs and then computing the objective function value from the solution.
-The BY code calls the routine LSODAR in the numerical package ODEPACK [25].
+The BY code calls the routine LSODAR in the numerical package ODEPACK [28].
 LSODAR will dynamically switch between the twelfth order Adams-Moulton method and the fifth order backward differentiation formula (BDF) method depending on whether the system of ODEs is nonstiff or stiff.
 The linear systems that arise are solved by LU decomposition.
 Depending on the different parameters (rate constants), the ODE system can be both stiff and nonstiff.
 The time needed to solve each system depends on the stiffness of the problem, the initial value, the final integration time, and the convergence requirement for the solution.
 The cost of transforming the time course output to the experimental observables also depends on the nature of the time course.
 All of this leads to a nonnegligible variation in the function evaluation time and memory usage, affecting the communication pattern and timing, and hence ultimately the program running time and energy consumption.

-Second, for tests of the same problem size, energy consumption increases almost linearly as the number of cores used increases (Figure 6).
-This coincides with the intuition that more energy will be consumed if more machines are used.
-This is the price of using parallel computing to achieve higher performance.
+Second, for tests with the same problem size, energy consumption increases almost linearly as the number of cores used increases (Figure 6).
+This coincides with our intuition that more energy will be consumed if more machines are used.
+Consider that if the workload is perfectly parallelizable and evenly distributed to several machines, the total running time will be the serial running time divided by the number of machines used.
+The energy consumption will then be the same for both serial and parallel computation.
+This is not generally the case.
+The resulting extra energy consumption is the price of using parallel computing to achieve higher performance.